Baland Jalal: Sleep paralysis

 Sleep paralysis, is a condition in which individuals experience temporary paralysis upon waking or falling asleep, often accompanied by vivid hallucinations.
 Jalal has conducted studies exploring sleep paralysis in diverse populations, including samples from Egypt, Italy, Poland, Denmark, Turkey, the United States, and South Africa.
 Jalal's findings have highlighted how cultural beliefs shape the experience, interpretation, and distress associated with sleep paralysis.

-In collaboration with V. S. Ramachandran, Jalal has proposed several hypotheses to explain why people experience hallucinations of ghosts and intruders during sleep paralysis.
+In a 2023 essay in TIME Magazine, he wrote: “Once sleep paralysis is feared as a mythical monster, anxiety runs amok, triggering unwanted awakenings at night and effectively more sleep paralysis.
+This vicious cycle perpetually feeds into itself until sleep paralysis becomes chronic, prolonged and potentially pathological.”In collaboration with V. S. Ramachandran, Jalal has proposed several hypotheses to explain why people experience hallucinations of ghosts and intruders during sleep paralysis.
 Their theories explore the roles of the right superior parietal lobule, body image projection, mirror neurons, and the neuropharmacology of hallucinations.

 Jalal developed one of the first treatment approaches for sleep paralysis, known as Meditation-Relaxation Therapy (MR Therapy).
 The method combines cognitive reappraisal, emotional distancing, focused attention, and relaxation techniques to help manage recurrent episodes.

 In collaboration with researchers at the University of Bologna, he co-authored the first published clinical trial evaluating a treatment for sleep paralysis, which tested the MR Therapy approach.